 Growing a green thumb is not possible.
 Cultivating one is achievable and satisfying.
 Begin with patience, expect a few bumps along the way and be prepared to get your hands dirty, even if you do wear gardening gloves.

 Master Gardener Jane Hirling says gardening does not have to be time-consuming or back-breaking.
-“If you have limited time and space, but still want to brighten your home with greenery, flowers or vegetables, begin with a few established plants in window sill pots or set aside a small area outside your kitchen door for a contained garden.
+“If you have limited time and space, but still want to brighten your home with greenery, flowers or vegetables, begin with a few established plants in window sill pots or set aside a small area outside your kitchen door for a contained garden and if you want to add a small house for your garden you can get resources at https://gardenhousecompany.uk/.
 Follow the guidelines that come with young cuttings and you should see success within a few weeks.”

 If time is not a concern, you may want to enroll in a Master Gardener course highlighting the best choices for regional climate and soil.
 The course consists of weekly classroom sessions over a period of several months and volunteer hours prior to a certification exam.